 David Womack and his wife Marina opened the doors on their new RV rental business, Georgia MotorCoach, in April of 2016.
-Their first RV was a 2013 Winnebago they rented out on April 29th. (“Oh, I know the date,” he says with a chuckle.)
+Like most people, they didn’t start out with a whole rental fleet.
+Rather, they started with one RV to dip their toes into the water.
+Their first RV was a 2013 Winnebago they rented out on April 29th.
+David remembers the day well.

 Both RVs did very well through the summer of 2016, with a high utilization and RV rental rate.
 David knew he had a chance, and he was going to take it.
 It was time to keep growing their RV rental business.

-This is when Georgia Motorcoach acquired their third RV, an Itasca Cambria.
-It was August of 2016.
-He says, “I literally purchased the Cambria to substitute for a rental for the Solera, since the RV dealer was having trouble getting the paperwork done for the tag, and the temporary had expired.
-But there I was, with 3 RVs.
-And RV’s just kept renting!”
+David explains how the jump to the third RV happened.
+“I literally purchased the Cambria to substitute for a rental for the Solera, since the RV dealer was having trouble getting the paperwork done for the tag, and the temporary had expired,” he says.
+“But there I was, with 3 RVs.
+And RVs just kept renting!”

 September was great for David’s growing company, but then October happened and things went through the roof.
-Ironically, it was because something that would otherwise be considered a disaster: Hurricane Matthew.
+Ironically, it was because of something that would otherwise be considered a disaster: Hurricane Matthew.
 And it wasn’t just Georgia Motorcoach: Every RV and trailer in Atlanta was booked throughout October.
-All 3 of David’s RVs had been rented for every single day of the month.
+All three of David’s RVs had been rented for every single day of the month.
 One tree company rented one of their RVs for two weeks to house crews working in Savannah.

-“The hardest part is keeping everything running the way you need to.
-Making sure everything is in perfect condition.
+“The hardest part is keeping everything running the way you need to,” he says.
+“Making sure everything is in perfect condition.
 Refilling propane tanks, etc.”

-“It’s easiest to say what the easiest thing is.
-Working with the people.
+At the end of the day, however, the challenges never outweigh the benefits of renting RVs.
+“It’s easier to say what the easiest thing is,” he explains.
+“Working with the people.
 People show up excited about their trip.
 It’s really fun to work with people who are already in a good mood.”